biaslab/biaslab-hugo/content/open-projects/msc-neuromorphic-computing.md

 For more information go to the project page at [TU/e Master Marketplace](https://master.ele.tue.nl/).

 ## References
 [1]:    O. Moreira, A. Yousefzadeh, F. Chersi, G. Cinserin, R.-J. Zwartenkot, A. Kapoor, P. Qiao, P. Kievits, M. Khoei, L. Rouillard, A. Ferouge, J. Tapson, and A. Visweswara, NeuronFlow: a neuromorphic processor architecture for Live AI applications, in *Conference on Design, Automation and Test in Europe, 2020*.

 [2]:    I. Bocharov, T. Tjalkens, and B. De Vries, Acoustic scene classification from few examples, in *IEEE European Signal Processing Conference, 2018, pp. 862–866*.

-[3]: T. van de Laar and B. de Vries, A probabilistic modeling approach to hearing loss compensation, *IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 24, no. 11, pp. 2200–2213, 2016*.
+[3]:    T. W. van de Laar and B. de Vries, A probabilistic modeling approach to hearing loss compensation, *IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 24, no. 11, pp. 2200–2213, 2016*.

 [4]:    T. W. van de Laar and B. de Vries, Simulating active inference processes by message passing, *Frontiers in Robotics and AI, vol. 6, p.
 20, 2019*.